ONLYOFFICE/document-server-integration/web/documentserver-example/nodejs/README.md

     nano config/default.json
     ```

-	Edit the following lines:
+	Edit the following line:

     ```
     "siteUrl": "https://documentserver/"
     ```

-	Where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed.
+	where the **documentserver** is the name of the server with the ONLYOFFICE Document Server installed.

 6. Run the project with Node.js: